-- of overriding public interest, including those of a social or economic nature, and there is no alternative solution. - 10.10 It is expected that in the majority of cases, habitats and species of principal importance will have already been identified on a site-specific basis and are protected through national and local designations however, species will not always be confined to a designated site boundary. - 10.11 Where a development directly and/or indirectly impacts on a designated site, proposals should take account of appropriate buffer zones as a way of minimising potential adverse effects and where possible incorporate or enhance them as part of the development.
+- 10.11 Where a development directly and/or indirectly impacts on a designated site, proposals should take account of appropriate buffer zones as a way of minimising potential adverse effects and where possible incorporate or enhance them as part of the development.
 Buffer zones will vary in size, dependent upon different types of species and habitat involved. - 10.12 Development likely to have a significant direct or indirect impact on legally protected species and habitats of Principal Importance in England21 and those listed by the Local Nature Partnership will not be recommended for approval unless they incorporate appropriate measures that ensure the long term survival and enhancement of current populations and habitats to ensure the sustainability of an individual group, species or habitat. - 10.13 Dependent on the biodiversity and geodiversity impact, the council may require developers to produce a management strategy to ensure the continued protection of the features of interest.
-Such management strategies may include monitoring programmes to provide up to date information which will shape future policy reviews as well as inform future site specific plans. - 10.14 Wildlife corridors are strategic networks which transcend administrative boundaries and are instrumental in the movement of species within and beyond Sunderland.
-Wildlife corridors will be protected from intrusive developments, including certain recreational uses.
-The nature conservation value of wildlife corridors should be maintained and enhanced as part of any planning approval. - 10.15 Biodiversity does not just occur on undisturbed greenfield sites.
-Many brownfield sites and built features have biodiversity value, and many sites
+Such management strategies may include monitoring programmes to provide up to date information which will shape future policy reviews as well as inform future site specific plans. - 10.14 Wildlife corridors are strategic networks which transcend administrative boundaries and are